Want me to ruin your mood? Think about your dog feeling pain.

 Researchers and veterinarians disagree about their relative threshold for pain, but almost all veterinarians consider pain management an inextricable component of humane dog care.
 Some research even suggests healing time is shortened with proper pain management.

 It is difficult to study the experience of pain in dogs, but because humans experience pain through a combination of physical sensations and emotions, and researchers have demonstrated that dogs probably have emotions, it is reasonable to think that pups experience pain both physically and emotionally.

 While dogs certainly experience pain, they express it very differently than humans do.
 Dogs don’t usually cry or whine when they are in pain, instead trying their best to hide any symptoms of discomfort.

 In nature, signs of weakness can be deadly, as displaying pain is an indicator to predators that you may make an easy meal.

 This evolutionary safety net comes to play in our pooches, who won’t make it obvious when they are suffering.
 This makes our job as canine caretakers much more difficult, and it’s essential for us to read between the lines and study our dogs’ body language to interpret their comfort level.

 The takeaway from all this is that ibuprofen is clearly toxic to dogs in large doses, and even small doses may have long-term consequences.
 However, many veterinarians do feel it has value for the right patients and circumstances.

-In some cases, after consulting with your vet, they may recommend very light ibuprofen dosage – but it’s simply not safe to self-medicate your pooch without the vet’s assistance.
+In some cases, your vet may recommend very light ibuprofen dosage — but it’s simply not safe to self-medicate your pooch without the vet’s assistance.
 As always, contact your vet whenever you have a health question about your dog.

 Have you ever had a veterinarian prescribe ibuprofen for your dog?
 How did your pooch handle the medicine?
 Let us know your experiences and pose any questions in the comments below.